 - 3If we find a wallet on the street, what is our first emotion?
 Those who thought about finding the rightful owner, please raise your hand.
 Those who thought, "screw it… I have no money… this is a Godsend" raise your hand.
 There is always a value to everything.
 Even garbage has value to someone.
 That brings us back to our original question, with much more signified relevance �" what is your information worth to another scheming individual or organization?
 Priceless.What use is your information to somebody else?

 We are much too reliant on technology these days.

-- 1Limitless networking of smart devices.With the internet connecting almost every gadget and piece of technology we own, most of them are interconnected and networked internally without our knowledge.
+- 1With the internet connecting almost every gadget and piece of technology we own, most of them are interconnected and networked internally without our knowledge.
 This is quite fascinating, and at the same time, devastating.
-This means that something you have saved on your iPhone can be accessed by your brother's Android watch, which in turn can be accessed by your brother's girlfriend's Windows desktop.Advertisement
+This means that something you have saved on your iPhone can be accessed by your brother's Android watch, which in turn can be accessed by your brother's girlfriend's Windows desktop.Limitless networking of smart devices.Advertisement

 Don't Take Your Online Privacy for Granted

 - 1Just as it is difficult to be socially reclusive in today's world, it is highly impractical to remain immune to the changes and impacts brought around by the digital world.
 There is always one reason or another to be online.
 However, don't make "digital" a life partner.
 Having a non-committed relationship with the online universe is recommended.Online recluse.Advertisement

 - 2The more important something is, the more vulnerable it is to being attacked in the cyber world.
 If you are an important person in an important field, there is no doubt that your work will be prone to attacks.
 Consult with a security expert and have your work encrypted to at least two tiers.
 This type of encryption involves a password as well as a login authentication in the form of coded texts and SMSes.The disadvantage of being important.